jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 ## Change log

+- 0.4.1
+	- Partial workaround for cursor position bug in Mountain Lion (in jmk_panel).
+	- Experimental feature: start query with `+`, `*`, or `-` for union, intersect, except operation (respectively) with current view.
+For performance reasons, cannot chain.
+No ancestors option has been changed to `|`.
 - 0.4
 	- Added tag drop-down menu when ‘@’ is entered.
 	- Added `jmk filter tag` command to bring up filter panel with ‘@’ entered.